 According to Michael Damiano, Director of Product Development at SSPC, “The strength of this standard is that it enables paint shops and steel fabricators to meet the qualification criteria of two major organizations at one time, while giving owners and specifiers a single governing document to reference.”

 Jacques Cattan, VP of Certification for AISC added, “The jointly sponsored certification will confirm to owners, the design community, and the construction industry that a firm has knowledgeable personnel and the organization, experience, procedures, and equipment to provide surface preparation and application of complex painting systems in a shop facility according to contract specifications.”

 Support for Shop Painting Certification

-“The AASHTO/NSBA Steel Bridge Collaboration heartily applauds and endorses the reciprocity between the AISC and SSPC certification programs,” said Ronnie Medlock, chairman of the AASHTO/NSBA Steel Bridge Collaboration and Vice President - Technical Services for High Steel Structures, Inc. The Collaboration, which represents the national steel bridge community, recommends that facility owners specify that fabrication shops contracted to paint be certified to meet the AISC SPE program and that dedicated paint facilities working with structural steel be certified to SSPC QP 3.
+“The AASHTO/NSBA Steel Bridge Collaboration heartily applauds and endorses the reciprocity between the AISC and SSPC certification programs,” said Ronnie Medlock, chairman of the AASHTO/NSBA Steel Bridge Collaboration and Vice President - Technical Services for High Steel Structures, LLC.
+The Collaboration, which represents the national steel bridge community, recommends that facility owners specify that fabrication shops contracted to paint be certified to meet the AISC SPE program and that dedicated paint facilities working with structural steel be certified to SSPC QP 3.
 This provides the owner with confidence that contracts are awarded to capable shops that have been evaluated independently to industry supported standards.